-Service Area : CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Stronger Families, Youth & Agency Placements - Residential, fostering and secure placements for looked after children provided by external agencies 13,793 13,793 8.0 Based on the recent trend, this saving is achievable if all initiatives in development stages are implemented in a timely and effective way and result in the desired impact.
+Service Area : CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Stronger Families, Youth & Agency Placements - Residential, fostering and secure placements for looked after children provided by external agencies 13,793 13,793 VFM saving programme assumes there will be 16.5 FTE placements at a lower cost provision and will deliver an overall reduction of 45.75 FTE placements.
+VFM programme has invested in foster carer recruitment to increase the number of in-house placements.
+Based on the recent trend, this saving is achievable if all initiatives in development stages are implemented in a timely and effective way and result in the desired impact.
 Approximately 46 placements are affected.
 EIA No. 12 2,241 2,241 Youth Service - Integrated support service for children aged 13-19 1,882 1,736 37.0 Develop new leasing arrangements with other providers to deliver youth/other community services, reducing level of provision delivered by council youth service and/or withdraw from other facilities e.g. school sites.
-EIA No. 13 27 27 As above as above as above Additional income generation from Portslade Village Centre. but extent of what can be gained from the community and voluntary sector (CVS) is as yet unclear.
+An integrated approach to service delivery/performance management across council and 3rd sector provision should minimise negative impact on outcomes/priorities, but some services may be less accessible.
+EIA No. 13 27 27 As above as above as above as above Additional income generation from Portslade Village Centre. but extent of what can be gained from the community and voluntary sector (CVS) is as yet unclear.
 If small then danger of not reaching target saving.
 Will take time to put in place.
-EIA No. 13 30 30 As above as above as above as above Re-allocation/contract variation to deploy resources to fund council employed youth workers in East of the city. delivery/performance EIA No. 13 7 7
+EIA No. 13 30 30 As above as above as above as above Re-allocation/contract variation to deploy resources to fund council employed youth workers in East of the city.
+An integrated approach to service delivery/performance management across council and 3rd sector provision should minimise negative impact on outcomes/priorities, but likely to be difficult to negotiate.
+EIA No. 13 7 7